 May it be executive level or people in the middle management level, we sometimes do have discussions with our candidates around this topic.
 As sometimes, even if a bit counter-intuitive to our role as search partners, the best advice for the candidate is to stay with the current company and try to grow within.

 That being said, promotions usually don’t come overnight.
-It’s a process which involves more than just being good at your job.
+It’s a process that involves more than just being good at your job.
 Of course, being good still matters.
 But if no one sees you being good at your job, you’re not going to get that promotion.
 If people see you, but they have trouble remembering your name, you’re not going to get it either.

 Getting a promotion requires you to hone your social skills as well as professional skills.
 It doesn’t happen in a vacuum.
 It requires you to have the right attitude.
 And mostly, you can sum up everything you can sum it up in five steps.